PLAYG0N/Overwatch-IP-Blocker/README.md

 # Overwatch-IP-Blocker
 With this App you can block IPs you dont want.

-IMPORTANT: If the game tries to connect you to a blocked IP make shure to hit the DISABLE button.
+IMPORTANT: If the game tries to connect you to a blocked IP make sure to hit the DISABLE button.
 (If you dont want to lose 50 SR in ranked)

 You can also have a custom list of IPs.
 There will be a TXT-file which you can edit to your needs.